-

 Today, the High Court ruled that Sally Bercow had defamed Lord McAlpine through a tweet, which could be understand to accuse him of sexually abusing boys in care.
 It follows that, for these reasons, I find that the Tweet meant, … Continue reading

-Posted in Uncategorized, transparency, good writing, privacy, censorship
+Posted in censorship, good writing, privacy, transparency, Uncategorized

 2 Comments